PDF Version of this Document

 The graduate school of the University was established as an expansion of The Chicago Medical School, which was founded in 1912.
 In 2004, the name “Rosalind Franklin University of Medicine and Science” was adopted in honor of this important pioneer of DNA research.
 In 2007, the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) was established, which oversees the application process and first-year curriculum for all PhD students in the School of Graduate and Postdoctoral Studies, including Neuroscience students.

 The campus is located close to Lake Michigan in the beautiful North Shore region of Chicago.
-It has expanded dramatically in the past three years, including the addition of a new research building, a student facilities and classroom building, and three student apartment buildings.
+It has expanded dramatically in the past decade, including the addition of a new research building, three student facilities and classroom buildings, and three student apartment buildings.
 While the immediate locale is suburban, it provides easy access to many cultural and scientific resources in Chicago and to various recreational opportunities in Illinois and Wisconsin.

 Neuroscience students have been notably successful at generating their own funding, as individual National Research Service Awards (NRSAs) from the NIH.
 This success attests to a small but high quality program in which every effort is made to maximize the potential of each graduate student.